 Movement Disorders Center

 When did deep brain stimulation become popular?
-What was used to treat movement disorders before DBS?
+What was used to treat movement disorders before DBS surgery?
 Read below for a full history of the evolution of deep brain stimulation to treat Parkinson’s disease and other movement disorders.

 Early 1900s: Surgical Treatments

-In the early 1900s, before the advent of modern anti-Parkinsonian drugs, it was common to treat Parkinson's disease (PD) and other movement disorders using surgery.
+DBS surgery began In the early 1900s, before the advent of modern anti-Parkinsonian drugs.
 Surgeons used a variety of operations aimed at destroying certain areas of the brain in order to relieve severe tremor and rigidity.

 Mid-1900s: Pallidotomy Successfully Introduced